sijokuruvilla/skg_blog/articles/sijokuruvilla-blog-25-articles/01-books.md

 ---
-layout: page
+layout: post
+title: Books
 permalink: /books
 ---

-# Books

 Books have a very interesting power to make you think and even change the way you think.
 Its power to transform us at a much deeper level has always amazed me.